Usher Syndrome Diagnosis and Treatment

 Currently there is no known cure for Usher syndrome or for retinitis pigmentosa (RP).
+Knowing the genes responsible for Usher syndrome can help you look for an ongoing gene therapy trial and eventually approved therapy.
 The best treatment involves early diagnosis so that educational programs can begin as soon as possible, depending on the severity of the vision loss and the age and ability of the child.

 Treatment may include:

 Some research has shown that vitamin A may slow the progression of certain forms of RP, but there is concern that high intake of vitamin A may lead to worsening of other eye conditions.
 Your ophthalmologist can advise you about the risks and benefits of Vitamin A and how much you can safely take.
 Taking too much vitamin A can be harmful, and evidence of vitamin A’s effect on RP progression is not substantial.
 So vitamin A supplements are not currently recommended.

 Recently, inherited diseases similar to RP and Usher syndrome have been successfully treated with genetic therapy.
 This is when scientists create a gene in a lab.
 This corrected gene is then inserted into the body.
 Hopefully, the corrected gene replaces the bad gene that caused the disease.
 It is likely that such treatment may be available for Usher’s soon as well.